sean592510/Black-jack-with-js/README.md

 # Black Jack with JS 🃏

 A simple, interactive **Blackjack** game built with **HTML, CSS, and JavaScript**.
-Play against the dealer in your browser – no installation required!
+Play against the dealer in your browser – no installation required

 ![Blackjack Screenshot](https://via.placeholder.com/800x400?text=Blackjack+Game+Screenshot)